Do I have to have a bachelor's degree in engineering in order to apply to one of your programs?

 Can I apply if I have not yet completed my bachelor's degree?

-Yes.
-You are welcome to apply while you are completing the last year of your bachelor’s program.
-You’ll need to submit transcripts that are current at that time.
-If admitted, you must provide a final transcript and proof that you have received your degree.
+Yes, you can apply while you are completing the last year of your bachelor's degree.
+You'll need to submit transcripts that are current at that time.
+If admitted, you will be required to submit a final transcript and proof that you have received your degree prior to matriculation.

 What if I do not have a background in science or engineering?

+We strongly recommend examining the description and prerequisites for our programs.
 If your specific degree is not in an engineering or science discipline, it may be possible to be admitted depending on the program and your background.
-It can be helpful if your overall application shows significant relevant academic and or professional experience.
-Some programs may require taking certain prerequisites prior to beginning the master’s degree coursework.
+Some programs may require taking certain prerequisites prior to beginning your degree.
+You can also contact the department directly to discuss your specific background.

 What are the prerequisites for admission?

-Aside from successful completion of a bachelor’s degree we do not have a centralized list of prerequisites.
+Aside from successful completion of a bachelor's degree we do not have a centralized list of prerequisites.
 Each program makes its own decision and has its own criteria for admission.
-Please check directly with the department/s you are interested in.
+You can view some of these criteria on the program description pages, here:

 Should I contact faculty members prior to applying for the program for support for my application?